MileHacker Logo

 Safety and Risks

 Heze is generally considered a safe city with low violent crime rates.
-Petty crime, like pickpocketing, might happen in busy tourist attractions or on public transport, though it is less common than in major metropolitan centers.
+Petty crime, like pickpocketing, might happen in busy tourist spots or on public transport, though it is less common than in major metropolitan centers.

 Crime Prevention